Snapchat/Lens-Studio-Plugins/MCP/claude-desktop-extension/README.md

-# Lens Studio MCP Extension for Claude Desktop
+# Claude Desktop extension for Lens Studio

 This extension allows Claude Desktop to interact with Snap's Lens Studio application.